-With this Wisdom (Giaan), we all can inquire into “Who, or what, am I?”.
-And turn our awareness directly toward our Mool (Source, Jot Saroop, True Nature, Truth…) within; mend our wandering mind; and become established in the present moment (Now).
+In the Light of this Wisdom (Giaan), we all can inquire into ‘Who am I’ and remove our ignorance, doubts or illusion.
+And turn our deluded mind directly toward its Mool within (Source, Jot Saroop, True Nature, Truth…), here and now.

-However, the Gurbani indicates that in the case of the majority of us, our condition is similar to that of a grieving and agonizing king who saw himself become a beggar in his dream!
+However, as the Gurbani reminds us, in case of the majority of us, our condition is similar to that of a grieving and agonizing king who saw himself become a beggar in his dream!

 - ਨਰਪਤਿ ਏਕੁ ਸਿੰਘਾਸਨਿ ਸੋਇਆ ਸੁਪਨੇ ਭਇਆ ਭਿਖਾਰੀ ॥ ਅਛਤ ਰਾਜ ਬਿਛੁਰਤ ਦੁਖੁ ਪਾਇਆ ਸੋ ਗਤਿ ਭਈ ਹਮਾਰੀ ॥੨॥: It is like a king, who falls asleep upon his throne, and dreams (that he has become a) beggar.
 (Although) his kingdom is intact, but separated from it (in his dream), he suffers pain.
 Such is our condition. ||2|| (sggs 657).

-The Gurbani reminds us that owing to our own ignorance of our True Nature, we identify ourselves wrongly with the body-mind-intellect apparatus and see the world outside, as a result its suffering becomes apparent to us.
+The Gurbani reminds us that owing to our own ignorance of our True Nature (Jot Saroop), we identify ourselves wrongly with the body-mind-intellect apparatus, separate from Rabb, and see the world outside, as a result its suffering becomes apparent to us.

-From a practical standpoint, if Rabb is within all of us, then what it means is that we are endowed with the Divine Virtues or Qualities — truth, harmony, fearlessness, Immortality, patience, forgiveness, purity, selflessness, love, goodwill, compassion, kindness, contentment, knowledge, mercy, humility, peace, joy, discerning intellect (Bibek-Budhi), and so on.
+From a practical standpoint, if Rabb is ALL, then what it means is that we are endowed with the Virtues or Qualities as well — truth, harmony, fearlessness, Immortality, patience, forgiveness, purity, selflessness, love, goodwill, compassion, kindness, contentment, knowledge, mercy, humility, peace, joy, discerning intellect (Bibek-Budhi), and so on.

 But our Jot Saroop, the Original state of our True Being, is not clearly seen all the times.
 It is not clearly seen when we let the wall of our false ego-sense (Haumai) stand in the way.
 The Gurbani reveals to us that when we overcome false ego-sense, we become one with our Jot-Saroop again.